MLRS Frequently Asked Questions

 Do I still need to file my claim with the county?

-Yes, county filing requirements will remain the same.
+Yes, county filing requirements remain the same.

 Does MLRS accept electronic signatures for forms that typically require handwritten signatures?

 During the first release, electronic signatures are not available as current policy requires handwritten signatures on certain documents.
 However, we are working toward being able to accept digital signatures.
 Until then, you need to mail or deliver in-person to the BLM office any documents that require handwritten signature.